Here's how Omicron could make the supply chain mess worse - KTVZ

 ‘People are still on edge’

-Still, several factors have contributed to a sharp decline in consumer sentiment, including high inflation and elevated gas prices, as well as the supply chain.
+Meanwhile, on the consumer side, several factors have contributed to a sharp decline in sentiment including high inflation and elevated gas prices in addition to the supply chain.
 Americans also give the US economy poor marks in polls, despite the strength of the jobs market.

 Raimondo, the former governor of Rhode Island, said she’s not frustrated by the polls because they reflect the reality of the situation.